Bipolar TURP for Treatment of Enlarged Prostate in NYC

-Bipolar TURP can provide effective treatment for symptoms of enlarged prostate if Urolift procedure failed to provide sufficient benefit.
+Bipolar TURP can provide effective treatment for symptoms of enlarged prostate if the Urolift procedure failed to provide sufficient benefit.

 What evaluation is necessary prior to bipolar TURP?

-Basic blood work including kidney function tests, PSA, liver function tests and blood count is usually performed prior to TURP procedure.
-Kidney and bladder ultrasound may be performed.
+Basic blood work including kidney function tests, PSA, liver function tests and blood count is usually performed prior to the TURP procedure.
+A kidney and bladder ultrasound may be performed.
 Urodynamic testing is often performed to evaluate urinary tract function.
 Cystoscopy is usually performed prior to the procedure to evaluate the anatomy of the urethra, prostate, and bladder.
 Additional evaluation is done based on the patient’s individual needs.

 We offer affordable, highest-quality urology care with or without insurance.
-We offer weekday, weekend and evening office hours.
+We offer weekday, weekend, and evening office hours.